palaa159/Docs/Deprecated Docs/Run The OpenBI GUI In Processing.md

 By this time, Processing has likely downloded and extracted itself.
 Go ahead and move it to your `Applications` folder, and launch the application.
 If this is the first time that you are running Processing, it will create what it calls it's `Sketch` folder.
 The default location for the `Sketch` folder is in your Documents folder:

-	Users/<user-name>/Documents/Processing
+On a Mac `Users/<user-name>/Documents/Processing`
+On a Windows `C:\Users\Username\Documents\Processing`

 This is the location that we will move the OpenBCI GUI files that we'll download next.

 ![GUI repo](../assets/images/ganglion_GUI-repo.png)

 The OpenBCI GUI code repository is located on github [here](https://github.com/OpenBCI/OpenBCI_GUI). click on the `Clone or download` button in green on the right, and select `Download ZIP`.
-If you are a advanced github user, go ahead and clone it if you like
+If you are a advanced github user, go ahead and clone it, or fork it if you like.

 After the download completes and the file extracts itself, you will see the folder called `OpenBCI_GUI-master`.
 Change the name of this file to `OpenBCI_GUI`.
 If you don't change it, it won't work!
-Now move the folder `OpenBCI_GUI` and it's entire contents to:
+Now move the folder `OpenBCI_GUI` and it's entire contents to your Sketch folder:

-	Users/<user-name>/Documents/Processing
+On a Mac `Users/<user-name>/Documents/Processing`
+On a Windows `C:\Users\Username\Documents\Processing`

 ![libraries folder](../assets/images/ganglion_libraries-folder.png)

 Inside the `OpenBCI_GUI` folder, there is a folder called `libraries`.
 Theses are the 3rd party libraries that the OpenBCI GUI uses to work it's magic.
 You need to move all of these folders into:

-	Users/<user-name>/Documents/Processing/libraries
+On a Mac `Users/<user-name>/Documents/Processing/libraries`
+On a Windows `C:\Users\Username\Documents\Processing\libraries`

 folder.
+If there is no folder called `libraries` in that location, go ahead and make one.
 Once you have done that, quit out of Processing.
 There's one more big step, and it means going back to the OpenBCI github repository.

+## Install Ganglion Hub on Mac

 ![OBCI Electron github](../assets/images/ganglion_electron-github.png)

 There is a piece of software which is necessary to make the connection between the GUI and your computer's Bluetooth hardware.
 We call this the OpenBCI Electron Hub.
-Go to our github repository for the [Hub](https://github.com/OpenBCI/OpenBCI_Ganglion_Electron/releases/tag/v0.3.0), and click on the `Ganglion-Hub-v0.3.0-macOS.zip` link.
+Go to our github repository for the [Hub](https://github.com/OpenBCI/OpenBCI_Ganglion_Electron/releases/tag/v0.4.0), and click on the link for your Operating System.

 ![electron hub download](../assets/images/ganglion_hub-download.png)